Facing deportation at immigration court, many undocumented immigrants learn about a “hardship” defense for the first time.

 3. A Plain Language View Of Hardship

-Immigration appeals lawyers are taught to rely on the plain meaning of words when interpreting laws.
+Immigration lawyers are taught to rely on the plain meaning of words when interpreting laws.
 When it comes to the issue of immigration hardship in deportation and removal cases, courts have overlooked this issue.

 Based on the plain language of the words used, the word “extreme” connotes a condition more severe than either “exceptional” or “unusual”.